califlower/Linked-List-SysProj/readme.txt

 This one can test integers.
 The destruct method can be passed in as the destructFunctonT

+Will only display correctly on linux.
+For some reason it works on Linux (XOR) Mac AND Windows

 int compareIntegerType(void *p1, void *p2)
 {
 	int firstInt = *(int *)p1;